Wallpaper patterns - the mathematics

 Symmetry lines and points of rotation,

-There is a certain flexibility in the selection of the fundamental domain and some of the patterns allow you to have curvy edges.
-If the pattern contains a line of reflection then that line will form one edge of the fundamental domain.
+Other groups are more restrictive, if the group contains rotation points then the fundamental domain must pass through these point and if the pattern contains a line of reflection then that line will form one edge of the fundamental domain.

 The patterns